flow-io/flow.io/README.md

 var flow = require( 'flow.io' );
 ```

 The flow module is comprised of several smaller modules.
-If you want to roll your own set of stream factories, follow the links and import the individual modules.
+If you want to roll your own flow, follow the links and import the individual modules.

 ## API